ko-wun/school-crime/README.md

 ##### **Statistical Data Analysis**

-Because the dataset is categorical variables, a logistic regression has been performed to identify the most significant predictor for crimes.
+Because the dataset is consisted of categorical variables, a logistic regression has been performed to identify the most significant predictor for crimes.

     ##